Rybakina, Krejcikova shine in Billie Jean King Cup openers

 Krejcikova, the 2021 French Open champion, then eased past Ukraine's Katarina Zavatska 6-4 6-3.

-The 27-year-old, who said she has been supporting the people of Ukraine during the conflict, also pledged her earnings from the Qualifiers to the people of Turkey affected by the devastating earthquake in February.
+The 27-year-old, who said she has been supporting the people of Ukraine during the conflict, also pledged her earnings from the qualifiers to the people in Turkey affected by the devastating earthquake in February.

 Spain led Mexico 2-0 after Sara Sorribes Tormo thrashed Fernanda Contreras Gomez 6-0 6-0 before Nuria Parrizas Diaz beat Renata Zarazua 6-4 6-3.

-The United States, who have won more titles than any other nation in the competition with 18, face Austria while Britain meet France, Italy play Slovakia and Canada take on Belgium.
+The United States, who have won more titles than any other nation in the competition with 18, took a 2-0 lead over Austria after teenage sensation Coco Gauff beat Julia Grabher 6-1 6-3 and Jessica Pegula secured a 6-0 7-5 win over Sinja Kraus.

+Canada and Belgium were tied at 1-1 as former U.S. Open finalist Leylah Fernandez first defeated Yanina Wickmayer 6-0 6-3 before Ysaline Bonaventure recovered from a shaky start to beat Rebecca Marino 4-6 6-4 6-4 in two hours 21 minutes.

+In the other contests, Italy led Slovakia 2-0, Germany and Brazil were tied at 1-1 and Romania had a 2-0 lead over Slovenia.

-The nine victorious countries from the Qualifiers will join defending champions Switzerland and 2022 runners-up Australia at this year's Finals, which will take place from Nov.
+The nine winning countries from the qualifiers will join defending champions Switzerland and 2022 runners-up Australia at this year's Finals, which will take place from Nov.
 7-12.

 The 12th nation competing at the finals will be announced once a host has been confirmed.